 Echeveria produces small suckers at the base of stems, and these can be replanted and take root easily.

-- You would carefully detach a small rosette from the stem.
+- Carefully detach a small rosette from the stem.

-- You then fill a small nursery pot with adequate substrate (soil mix, sand and compost).
+- Then, fill a small nursery pot with adequate substrate (soil mix, sand and compost).

-- You press the soil down around the buried stem of the small rosette.
+- Finally, press the soil down around the buried stem of the small rosette.